Add or Edit an Organization User

 Create or Edit an Organization User Entry on a TransPerfect Authentication System

 Note: Organization User attributes are editable after creation.
-Also note that when you launch the New User dialog, you will see a role preselected for you.
-This is the default role selected for the Organization.
+Also note that when you launch the New User dialog, a role is preselected the default role for the Organization is preselected.
 Users with the appropriate permissions can set an available role as the default role using the Set as Default option, available from Organization Settings > General > Role Permissions.
 You can either use the default role for the new User, or you can select another available role for the new User.

-• Role — A role represents a set of permissions to apply actions to objects.
-If you have the appropriate permissions you can select the default role (determined by the Set as Default option from Role Permissions), another of the predefined roles, or a custom role created for the Organization.
-By default, the predefined roles have the following permissions:
+• Role — The User's Organization role within the project.
+Like a System role, an Organization role represents a set of permissions to apply actions to objects.
+If you have the appropriate permissions you can select the default role (determined by the Set as Default option on the Role Permissions page), another of the predefined roles, or a custom role created for the Organization.
+By default, the predefined Organization roles have the following permissions:

 • Organization Administrator — Always has permissions to manage all Organization Settings and all aspects of Projects within the Organization; cannot be edited or deleted.